 It is not entirely indigenous, but all the trees are indigenous, as well as most of the shrubs, perennials and groundcovers.

-We prefer a balance between exotic and indigenous, as this usually creates the best effect, as well as attracting birds, butterflies and bees to the garden -- and in this case, leguans!
+We prefer a balance between exotic and indigenous, as this usually creates the best effect, as well as attracting birds, butterflies and bees to the garden – and in this case, leguans!

-When choosing the plants, we had to take into account the wild animals such as porcupine, kudu, blesbuck etc, and they have eaten a lot of what was planted, especially because of a drought at this time.
+When choosing the plants, we had to take into account the wild animals such as porcupine, kudu, blesbuck etc, and they have eaten a lot of what was planted, especially because of drought.
 Many of the plants have survived though, and as happens in nature, the approach is that an ecosystem will develop and equilibrium will be established.

 The design is strong enough to always hold the site together.